Ostrich guitar

 by Lou Reed and the Primitives, on which he first recorded using this tuning, the first known commercial composition to make use of a trivial guitar tuning.

 Musical theory

 The trivial tuning is a regular tuning based on the unison musical interval, which has zero semitones.
 It assigns exactly one pitch class (for example D, A♯, F or B) to all guitar-strings, tuned to the same note over two or three octaves.

-This creates an intense, chorused drone music, and interesting fingering potential.
+This creates an intense, chorused drone, and interesting fingering potential.
 Among alternative tunings for the guitar, the trivial tuning is a regular and repetitive tuning.
 It is its own left-handed tuning.

 Example

 To create a trivial D tuning from a standard guitar tuning: